-Nearly 90% of Penn State World Campus students utilize transfer credits from another educational institution to help complete their degrees.
-We recently spoke with Tasha Brown, a transfer credit specialist, whose job is to help our students sort through which credits will transfer to Penn State and how they may be used toward degree requirements.
+Nearly 90% of Penn State World Campus students transfer credits from another educational institution to help complete their degrees.
+We recently spoke with Tasha Rockey, the assistant director of transfer credit services, whose job is to help our students sort through which credits will transfer to Penn State and how they may be used toward degree requirements.
 Here’s our conversation:

 Can you tell me about your background and how you arrived at your position with Penn State World Campus?

-I started with Penn State five years ago as a front desk receptionist who supported academic advisers.
+I started with Penn State 10 years ago as a front desk receptionist who supported academic advisers.
 The transfer credit specialist role was created three years ago and I was the first person selected for the new role.
 Since then, our team has grown to include eight individuals who solely focus on helping students with transfer credit evaluations.
+I am now the assistant director of transfer credit services.

 How do you help our Penn State World Campus students?

 For newly admitted and returning students, the Office of Undergraduate Admissions first determines which credits taken at other institutions are transferrable to Penn State.
 Then the transfer credit specialist team looks at this information to determine how those credits can be used in each student’s degree program.
 We each specialize in certain degrees and work closely with the academic departments and academic advisers to help evaluate these credits.
-Last semester, we evaluated 16,399 general transfer courses from other academic institutions!
+In the past we have evaluated as many as 16,399 general transfer courses from other academic institutions in one semester!

 Students are often concerned that their transfer credits may have been taken too long ago to transfer to Penn State.
 The usability of older courses depends on the degree program.
 We work with students within the parameters of each academic department’s requirements to maximize the use of each student’s transfer credits.